Sakshi-10/OpenSourceVault/HashiCorpVault/Instructions.md

-# "Dynamic Secrets: Unleashing the Thor's Hammer ⚒️ of FOSS Security"

- Dive into the world of open-source excellence with HashiCorp Vault, a robust solution for securely managing and storing credentials in applications.
-Discover practical approaches, best practices, and diverse perspectives to effectively navigate the complexities of credential management.

-HashiCorp Vault, often called Vault, dynamically generates secrets on-demand for various systems, significantly reducing the risk of long-lived secrets being compromised.
-For instance, it can create short-lived database credentials and AWS bucket session tokens with short TTLs.

-Let's mitigate these risks by harnessing the power💪🏻 of FOSS (Free and Open Source Software).

-👥 Join us as we explore "FOSS and Furious💨: Dynamic Secrets Unleashed" to revolutionize your security approach.

  # 🎯Sequence :
 1) **Introduction** : What is HashiCorp Vault and it's Key Aspects?
 2) **Installation** : Step wise procedure to setup Hashicorp from scratch on your PC